GatoNekoCat/unit-4-game/README.md

               each turn:

+                roll a random number * speed for player and enemy and compare, winners turn is first

+                attack damage is calculated by generating a random number in the range of character level and multiplying it by the damage attribute.

+                defending reduces damage taken by half, but only if they are quick enough, as determined by initial speed roll.

+                charging will give a character increased damage on the next turn.

                 if character health is equal to or below 0 then character defeat soundbyte plays
                     after soundbyte is over , display Game Over in the middle of the screen followed underneath with "Play again?" and a button to press to try again or return to the title screen.